The ABCs of Perfumery

 Modifiers

 To modify or decorate the fragrance, add style, naturalness, freshness, diffusion etc. Decoration for the fragrance like a banana note in jasmin and top-note modifiers such as citrus notes (lemon, limes etc.).
-If modifiers are overdosed then they become the subject and therefore the heart.
+If modifiers are overdosed then they can become the subject and therefore the heart.

 Blenders